-- c) If a party selects an attorney as an advisor, the advisor's participation in the Grievance Procedure is in the role of an advisor and not as an attorney representing a party.
-The advisor will have access to highly confidential information and is prohibited from sharing information obtained as an advisor during the Grievance Procedure with anyone, including other individuals who may be part of an attorney-client relationship with the party. - d) Parties must provide the name of the person they have selected as their advisor to the either the Title IX Coordinator or Title IX Administrator.
+- c) While an advisor may be an attorney, no duty of zealous advocacy should be inferred or enforced within this forum.
+Parties and advisors will refer to other parties, witnesses, advisors, and institutional staff using the name and gender used by the person and shall not intentionally mis-name or mis-gender that person in communication or questioning.
+No party may act abusively or disrespectfully during the hearing toward any other party or to witnesses, advisors, or decision-makers.
+All questions and statements must be conveyed in a neutral tone. - d) Parties must provide the name of the person they have selected as their advisor to the either the Title IX Coordinator or Title IX Administrator.
 Advisors will be required to sign an Advisor Agreement acknowledging receipt and understanding of the requirements described herein.
-Failure to comply with these requirements, including violations of confidentiality or other forms of interference with the complaint resolution procedure by the advisor, may result in the disqualification of an advisor. - e) The University will notify a party involved in the Grievance Procedure if another party involved has obtained an advisor, and if so, whether the other party's advisor is an attorney. - Emergency Removal of Student Respondent
+Failure to comply with these requirements, including violations of confidentiality or other forms of interference with the complaint resolution procedure by the advisor, may result in the disqualification of an advisor. - e) The University will notify a party involved in the Grievance Procedure if another party involved has obtained an advisor, and if so, whether the other party's advisor is an attorney.

+7.6(a) Emergency Removal of Student Respondent